nginyc/rafiki/docs/user/quickstart-model-developers.rst

 --------------------------------------------------------------------

 To create a model, you will need to write a model class that extends :class:`rafiki.model.BaseModel` in a single Python file.
-You can validate your model definition with :meth:`rafiki.model.test_model`.
+You can validate your model definition with :meth:`rafiki.model.test_model_class`.

 The base Rafiki worker image has the following Python libraries pre-installed: